 To prevent the barrel from drying out and minimize the possibility of contamination, barrels should always be stored full with spirits or sterilizing solution.
 Barrels should be cleaned after every 2 or 3 aging batches or when changing from spirit types.

 There’s no formula for the perfect time to age your spirits.
-We suggest you taste your spirits every week and once aged to YOUR taste, start drinking or move it to a glass bottle to stop the aging process.
-For wine and beer aging we suggest a airlock/bung combination.
-See your local home brew retailer.
+We suggest you taste your spirits every week and once aged to YOUR taste, start drinking or move it to a glass decanter to stop the aging process.
 Due to the greater surface or contact area ratio Smaller barrels age the spirit faster than the larger barrels, small size barrels will age 5 to 10 times faster than your standard 55 gallon barrel.
-These means that one month in a small barrel will produce the equivalent aging to 1 to 1 1/2 years in a full size barrel.
+These means that one month in a small barrel will produce the equivalent aging to 1 year in a full size barrel.

 - Allows the barrel to swell and prevent leaking